ENVIRONMENTAL SCIENCE AND SOCIETY - 2022/3

 Formative assessment and feedback

-- To introduce key theoretical concepts in the physical and natural sciences and their importance for sustainable development;
+- To introduce key theoretical concepts in the physical and natural sciences and discuss their importance for sustainable development;

 - To outline the underlying science behind specific environmental problems such as climate change, ozone depletion and biodiversity loss;